 Our community has grown immensely because of the diversity that is found within the community.
 We welcome all individuals regardless of, but not limited to, their gender identity and expression, sexual orientation, preferred relationship model, disability, physical appearance, body size, age, race, or religious affiliation.
 We take pride in the the richness of experiences that have come to help develop Sass, and want to continue growing our community.
 In short, everyone is welcome, except those who are unwelcoming.

 Disagreement is no excuse for poor manners.
 We work together to resolve conflict, assume good intentions and do our best to act in an empathetic fashion.
+We treat those who don’t use Sass with respect; they understand their own needs better than anyone else.
 We don't allow frustration to turn into a personal attack.
 A community where people feel uncomfortable or threatened is not a productive one.
-Harassment of other community members is never okay.
+Harassment of anyone, either within the Sass community or outside of it, is never okay.

 Take responsibility for our words and our actions